 The bill amends the Kansas parimutuel racing act by updating definitions and licensing requirements for racetrack facilities and organizations involved in horse and greyhound racing.
-Notably, it removes references to specific racetrack facilities, Eureka Downs and Anthony Downs, from the definitions of "Horsemen's association" and "Horsemen's nonprofit organization."
-The bill introduces provisions allowing horsemen's nonprofit organizations to apply for an organization license to conduct live horse racing, with stipulations regarding race timing and the operation of historical horse race machines.
-It also establishes a framework for facility owner and manager licenses, detailing application fees and deposit requirements based on proposed racing days, while ensuring that licenses are granted only to those who own existing racetracks or have submitted construction plans.
+Notably, it removes references to specific racetracks, Eureka Downs and Anthony Downs, from the definitions of "Horsemen's association" and "Horsemen's nonprofit organization."
+The legislation introduces provisions allowing horsemen's nonprofit organizations to apply for an organization license to conduct live horse racing, with stipulations regarding race timing and the operation of historical horse race machines.
+Additionally, it establishes a framework for facility owner and manager licenses, detailing application fees, deposit requirements, and a maximum license duration of 25 years, while ensuring financial feasibility and regulatory compliance.

 Statutes affected: As introduced: 74-8802, 74-8814, 74-8813, 74-8826, 74-8829, 74-8838